govuk-one-login/ipv-cri-fraud-api/README.md

 Any time you wish to deploy, run:

-`gds aws di-ipv-cri-dev -- ./deploy.sh my-fraud-api-stack-name`
+`aws-vault exec fraud-dev -- ./deploy.sh my-fraud-api-stack-name`

 ### Delete stack from dev account
 > The stack name *must* be unique to you and created by you in the deploy stage above.
-> Type `y`es when prompted to delete the stack and the folders in S3 bucket
+> Type `yes` when prompted to delete the stack and the folders in S3 bucket

 The command to run is:

-`gds aws di-ipv-cri-dev -- sam delete --config-env dev --stack-name <unique-stack-name>`
+`aws-vault exec fraud-dev -- sam delete --config-env dev --stack-name <unique-stack-name>`